bibbox/app-seeddms/README.md

 `apt install docker.io`

 Clone the github repsoitory and start the install.sh.
 If necessary change the ports in the environment file .env and the volume mounts in `docker-compose.yml`.

+To install the app locally execute the commands:

 `sudo git clone https://github.com/bibbox/app-seeddmsTNG`